Pensions in Canada

 Labour and employment specialist Hicks Morley Hamilton Stewart Storie LLP houses a robust pensions and benefit practice, which is highly regarded for plan design and administration.
 The Toronto-based boutique is also consistently involved in regulatory and contentious matters.
 Dedicated pensions, employee benefits partner Stephanie Kalinowski chairs the practice group.

 Bennett Jones LLP’s pensions team forms a key part of its broader employment offering.
 Best known for its activity in transactional support matters, the group also advises plan administrators, managers and trustees on plan design, establishment and administration.
-Toronto-based Susan Seller and Calgary-based John Gilmore jointly lead the practice group.
+Toronto-based Susan Seller leads the national pensions practice.

 Board of Directors of Sears Canada Inc.